Hallie Hovey-Murray, Founder and President

 Hallie Hovey-Murray is the Founder and Managing Partner of Gordian Partners.
-A Juris Doctor graduate from William & Mary Law School, she also serves as the Director of the Autism Success Foundation, a 501(c)(3) nonprofit which works to help provide college preparatory resources for high-school students on the Autism Spectrum.
+Hallie is a graduate from William & Mary Law School and an Attorney.
+She founded and currently serves as the Director of the Autism Success Foundation, a 501(c)(3) nonprofit which works to help provide college preparatory resources for high-school students on the Autism Spectrum.
 She is a 2019 graduate of William & Mary Law School, and a 2016 graduate of Southern Methodist University.
 In 2019, she was named to the Gamma Phi Beta national 30 Under 30 list.
 She is a keynote speaker and has published a memoir, Overcoming Expectations.
 Her work as an Inclusion advocate has been featured in numerous publications across the United States.

 To learn more about Hallie’s work as a speaker & author, please visit halliehoveymurray.com.